Q.U.B.E: Director's Cut review

 Q.U.B.E: Director's Cut Review

-Q.U.B.E: Director's Cut is an app developed by Toxic Games.
+Q.U.B.E: Director's Cut is an app by Toxic Games.
 Q.U.B.E: Director's Cut was first published on .
-It is currently available on the following platforms: Steam, Other.
+It is available on Steam, Other.

 Q.U.B.E: Director's Cut is the definitive version of the indie puzzler Q.U.B.E., accompanied by a completely new story by award-winning writer Rob Yescombe.

 Q.U.B.E. is a brain-twisting first-person puzzler.
 Using special high-tech gloves to manipulate cubes in the environment, the player solves an array of conundrums - from physics-based challenges; to 3D jigsaws; to platform-based trials.

 Q.U.B.E: Director's Cut now has a sequel, Q.U.B.E.
 2: http://store.steampowered.com/app/359100/QUBE_2/

 - Single player campaign with an all new narrative